gigatribal/gigatribal.github.io/essays/Meteor-Impact-Approaching!.md

 **Revelation**

 Later on near the end of the semester for the class, I learned that you can hit a simple button to update your files locally if you are using different devices.
+In addition, if you do not have a branch that the other has, all you need to do is add that branch to that local device, hit the button and it will still work!
 Instead of what I was doing earlier, this is much simpler and less of a headache!
 I wish I knew that before hand and not spend about 3 minutes doing my old method where you delete it, download the remote to local, reinstall meteor stuff and continue my work!
 Such a life saver!

 <img class="ui image" src="../images/sync.png">